Geospatial Data Integration

 How are assessment units delineated?

 Assessment units are typically delineated by using watershed-oriented collections of stream reaches, often broken down by physical features like waterfalls, bridge crossings, or changes in land use, to analyze water quality impairments within a specific area, ensuring data homogeneity and spatial clarity within the assessment unit.
+Existing state and tribal Assessment Units are available from ATTAINS geospatial services.

 One of the first steps in the CWA assessment process is to define Assessment Units and associate data with them.
 A major source for water quality data is the WQP.